The definitive guide to CRM for venture capital

 Standardizing your data entry processes opens the door to a more collaborative, open team environment.
 Partners and associates at your firm can more frequently work deals together by sharing a single contact record.
 Automatic data entry and updates guarantee cross-team adoption so no data ends up isolated in a distant spreadsheet somewhere.

 You can take this collaboration a step further by integrating your venture capital CRM software with other tools you already rely on.
-Here are a few ways your CRM can work with your existing suite of programs:
+Via integrations and APIs, here are a few ways your CRM can work with your existing suite of programs:

-• Push an update from your CRM to your firm’s collaboration tool such as Slack or Microsoft Teams
+• Push an update from your CRM to your firm’s collaboration tools, such as Slack or Microsoft Teams.

 Analytics

 By visualizing your deal data and relationship data, you can more easily identify and evaluate patterns in your deal flow pipeline.
-For VCs there are three major opportunities to use CRM data to analyze your processes and drive improvements in investing activity:
+There are three major opportunities for VCs to use CRM data to analyze processes and drive improvements in investing activity:

-1. GP and management-level inspection and discovery of partner’s or fund-level deal pipeline and activity
+1. GP and management-level inspection of fund-level deal pipeline and activity.

-Since these analytics dashboards are directly integrated into your CRM you can do away with having to export and manually manipulate data to understand the complete picture of your deal flow pipeline and how you’re progressing toward your goals.
+Since these analytics dashboards are directly integrated into your CRM you can do away with having to export and manually manipulate data.
+This functionality allows you to understand the complete picture of your deal flow pipeline and how you’re progressing toward your goals.
 With this view of your data, you can create a consistent cycle of improvement by iterating on and scaling systems that help you close deals.

-Below, you can see two key charts to review deals by source (both by state and by sector), so you can determine and reflect on where your deals are coming from.
+Below, you can see two key charts to review deals using the source metric (both by state and by sector), so you can determine and reflect on where your deals are coming from.

-Gaining a clearer understanding of which deals aren’t moving forward and understanding why they aren’t moving forward means you can deploy capital faster, invest in the best opportunities in your pipeline, and repeat.
+Gaining a clearer understanding of which deals aren’t moving forward and understanding why means you can deploy capital faster, invest in the best opportunities in your pipeline, and repeat.

 The power of a CRM for venture capital

 When you have clean, automatically logged deal and relationship records available, you can utilize your team’s collective data to make more informed business decisions.
-These decisions impact both internal processes and external deal and relationship management that all culminate in scaling and improving as a unit, so you can close more quality deals faster.
+These decisions impact both internal processes and external deal and relationship management, culminating in scaling and improving as a unit so that you can close more quality deals faster.

 Send icon